iorchard/p5x-ansible/README.rst

 Check the connectivity to all nodes.::

-   $ ansible --ask-vault-password -m ping all
+   $ ansible -m ping all

 Run
 ----